faizanzafar40/Weather-App/README.md

 - Download this repository
 - Navigate to **_dist/test.exe_**
 - Execute the application
-- Note: This weather app by default provides weather information for German cities by postal code.
+- Note: This weather app by default provides weather information for German cities by postal code

 ## Developer's Guide